 - 1 teaspoon dried thyme

-- 1/4 cup all-purpose flour For a gluten-free option, use brown rice flour.
+- ¼ cup all-purpose flour (I used white whole-wheat for a whole-grain option) - For a gluten-free option, use brown rice flour.

-- 2 cups unsweetened almond milk or milk of choice, divided I used unsweetened soy milk.
+- 2 cups unsweetened and unflavored non-dairy milk, divided - I used soy milk.

 - 4 cups low-sodium vegetable broth